6 Places for Autumn Woodland Walks

 Parc du Mont-Bellevue

-Well known by Sherbrooke citizens, the Parc du Mont-Bellevue offers many kilometres of walking trails (and fatbike trails) right in the heart of the city.
+Well known by Sherbrooke citizens, the Parc du Mont-Bellevue offers many kilometres of walking trails (and mountain bike trails) right in the heart of the city.
 To complete the entire perimeter of the park, you should plan to walk a distance of 6.5 km.
 And don’t miss reaching the top of Mont Bellevue, to the illuminated cross, where you can view a good part of the city below.

 Access fees: free